jts307/MazeProject1/source code/README.md

 - nAvatars must be an integer 1-10 inclusive
 - Difficulty must be an integer 0-9 inclusive
 - Hostname must be flume.cs.dartmouth.edu

+To clean the directory, type `make clean` into the terminal and press enter.